Kingdom of Besut Darul Iman

 The Kingdom of Besut Darul Iman (Kerajaan Besut Darul Iman; Jawi:كراجأن بسوت دارالايمان) was a historical Malay Kingdom located in the northeastern coast of the Malay Peninsula, precursor of the present-day Besut District and most of Setiu, Terengganu.
-A principality of Terengganu, the state was established in 1780 following the crowning of a Terengganuan prince, Tengku Kadir as the Raja (King of) Palembang Besut.
+A principality of Terengganu, the state was established in 1780 following the crowning of a Terengganuan prince, Tengku Kadir as the Raja (King of) Besut.
 The House of Palembang, a cadet branch of Terengganu nobility continued to rule the territory before it was unified with Terengganu in 1899.

 History

 Dutch vessels during the fall of Palembang in 1850s.
 The settlement in Kota Palembang was named after the Sumatran town, pursuant to the place of origin many of the early pioneers.

 Origin

 Based on the narration by Kisah Pelayaran Abdullah ke Kelantan and Tuhfat al-Nafis, Besut was founded by a group of Pattani and Sumatran pilgrims led by Che Latif, a Palembangese chief.
 Upon their arrival, they were met by a group of indigenous Orang Asli community who had already settled in the area.
 To resolve this issue, Che Latif negotiated for a relocation program for the natives, he offered fishing equipments to the community as compensation for their transfer.
 The Orang Asli agreed to relinquish their rights on the territory and departed for Hulu Besut where they established new settlement in the hinterland.

 Following the departure of the Orang Asli, Che Latiff and the pilgrims then constructed a settlement around the Besut riverbanks.
 The soil is suitable for rice-cultivation which the settler used for agriculture.
 The pilgrims also built a wharf to engage with regional trade network.
 The settlement was named Palembang, derived from their place of origin.

 Upon the death of Che Latif, the local administration was then succeeded by his son, Che Kamat.
 It was during his time that Besut was severely plagued by the piratical activities originating from nearby islands.
 It was believed that the raiders were led by Panglima Ebeh and Panglima Garang.
 The local chief then decided to request aid from the Terengganu Sultanate to combat the sea bandits.
 The request was granted by Mansur I of Terengganu, with the army being mobilised into the territory led by Tengku Kadir, a Terengganese prince.

 The campaign was proven to be successful with the piratical activities being near fully eradicated.
 The bandits were forced to retreat to Pulau Perhentian following their defeat.
 As a reward for incapacitating the piratical traffic, Tengku Kadir was then granted the crown of Besut, with the style of Raja Palembang (Besut), while Che Kamat was then elected as an Orang Besar, a local lord with administrative powers in Pulau Rhu.

 In the wake of the establishment of the kingdom, the Raja then ordered the construction of forts along the Besut River, close to Kota Palembang.
 He then relocated the capital to Kampong Raja.
 His rule witnessed a period of relative calm and stability in the territory.